eunnah/evnote/production_readme.md

 ## Future Steps for Evnote

-I plan to implement tagging nots, which will be stored in the database through a 'Tag' table and a join table called 'Taggings'.
+I plan to implement tagging notes, which will be stored in the database through a 'Tag' table and a join table called 'Taggings'.